cFocusWeb/blanchette-website/content/franchises/frits.en.md

 ### The Frit’s Burgers & Poutines story

-Six years after the opening of the first Frit’s in the heart of Sainte-Foy, in the Québec City area, the banner grows leaps and bounds by offering franchises, making the Frit’s Burgers & Poutines frenzy spread on a larger scale.
+Six years after the opening of the first Frit’s in the heart of Ste-Foy, in the Québec City area, the banner grows leaps and bounds by offering franchises, making the Frit’s Burgers & Poutines frenzy spread on a larger scale.

 Since the beginning, the Frit’s Burgers & Poutines banner has become a staple in the food arena by partaking in a number of competitions featuring the reinvention of proposed dishes: Poutine Week, Québec Bacon Fest, Burger Week and Vegetarian Week, to only name a few.
 The dishes presented won rave reviews thus making the Frit’s fever spread at warp speed.